aminnairi/solid-web-history/README.md

 - Written in TypeScript for maximum safety
 - Type safety when pushing a new route so that you don't push a removed or unknown route
+- Type safety when defining a page so that you don't use an unknown route parameter
 - Simple and expressive API

 ## Requirements